15 Things to do in Dresden, Germany (+ map): Best places to visit

 From the other side of the Stallhof you will see the Fürstenzug.
 It is a mural made up of an incredible 24,000 porcelain tiles.

-Fürstenzug Dresden / sights to see in Dresden
+Fürstenzug Dresden / things to do in Dresden

 Fürstenzug / things to do in Dresden